The Postman (film): Box office

 The film was a notorious failure at the box office.
 The first four days after opening brought in only $5.3 million on 2,207 screens in the United States and Canada.
 Produced on an estimated $80 million budget, it grossed $17 million in the United States and Canada and $30 million worldwide.

-The film was subsequently released on VHS and DVD on June 9, 1998, and on Blu-ray Disc on September 8, 2009.
+The film was subsequently released on VHS and DVD on June 9, 1998, and on Blu-ray on September 8, 2009.

 Critical response

 The Postman was panned by critics.
 On Rotten Tomatoes, the film has an approval rating of 14% based on 42 reviews, with an average rating of 4.2/10.
 The site's consensus states: "A massive miscalculation in self-mythologizing by director and star Kevin Costner, The Postman would make for a goofy good time if it weren't so fatally self-serious."
 Metacritic gives the film a score of 29 out of 100 based on 14 reviews, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 In The New York Times, Stephen Holden criticized the movie for its "bogus sentimentality" and "mawkish jingoism".
 In the Chicago Sun-Times, Roger Ebert described The Postman as a failed yet well-meant effort at a parable, being "goofy", "pretentious", and "way too long", yet "good-hearted".
 He criticized Costner's putting himself in the lead role, arguing that such roles should be cast against type and that Costner had played too many similar roles in past films.
 On Siskel & Ebert, Ebert and Gene Siskel gave the film "two thumbs down", and Siskel sarcastically called it "Dances with Myself" (in reference to Costner's film Dances with Wolves) while referring to the bronze statue scene.